 Iron constitutes a major part of any type of stainless steel.
 Additionally, there is no doubt that it has several advantages, but it’s also true that Iron corrodes fast, especially when it is exposed to water and oxygen.
 Air anywhere has both of these, which effectively means that corrosion is inevitable.

 However, in the case of steel.
-Microparticles on the surface can start the corrosion process, and slowly but surely, it propagates to the whole part.
+Microparticles on the surface can start the corrosion process, and slowly but surely, they propagate to the whole part.
 Passivated stainless steel won’t have that issue because the process clears the surface and allows an inert protective layer to form on the surface for better performance.

 Chromium Prevents Corrosion

 Changing the composition isn’t always a viable solution because it directly affects the formability and other performance parameters of the steel.
-Therefore, stainless steel passivation becomes extremely important to maintain that durability.
+Therefore, a passivated finish becomes extremely important to maintain that durability.

 Passivation of stainless steel facilitates the formation of a chromium layer on the surface.
 Chromium is inert and prevents corrosion even in the presence of water and other contaminants.
 Resultingly, the stainless-steel part lasts longer under the protection of chromium.